beyarkay/masters-thesis/src/06_conclusion.md

 performed better than the best HFFNNs, achieving a higher validation unweighted average $F_1$-score.
 Additionally, the FFNNs required less time to make a prediction than the HFFNNs.
-Since the FFNNs performed better than the HFFNNs, it can be concluded that one neural-network based algorithm is able to perform implicit segmentation.
+Since the FFNNs performed better than the HFFNNs, it can be concluded that a hierarchical set-up with two neural networks is not required, and that one neural network can perform implicit segmentation.

 ## Performance impact of background sensor noise